msmafra/waterfox-install/README.md

+# -- 2022-12-08 -- It's been a while since I last looked at this repo.
+I started, years back a new version that would be published on GitLab, but I never finished it.
+I'll try to revise it and publish it there. #
-# -- On 2019-10-23 versioning and naming scheme has changed.
-The installation script still working (jsut downlaoding the classic version) but will be adapted nevertheless. -- [Waterfox 2019.10 Release](https://www.waterfox.net/blog/waterfox-2019.10-release-download/).
-Also development version are not available for while
+# -- On 2019-10-23 versioning and naming scheme changed.
+The installation script still working (just downloading the classic version) but will be adapted nevertheless. -- [Waterfox 2019.10 Release](https://www.waterfox.net/blog/waterfox-2019.10-release-download/).
+Also, the development version is not available for a while

 # Waterfox Install for Linux